ATEX Zones – Hazardous Area Classification

 • The M2 category testifies to a high level of safety.
 The devices switch themselves off when explosive atmospheres occur.

-• Device category 1 testifies to a very high level of safety.
+• Device category 1 indicates a very high level of safety.

-The degree of protection is very high for rare faults and for the occurrence of two independent faults.
+The degree of protection is very high for rare faults and when two independent faults occur.

-• Equipment category 2 testifies to a high level of safety.
+• Device category 2 indicates a high degree of safety.

-The degree of protection is high in the event of an expected malfunction and a fault.
+The degree of protection is high in the event of an expected malfunction and fault.

-• Equipment category 3 testifies to an increased level of safety.
+• Device category 3 indicates an increased level of safety.

 The degree of protection is normal in normal operation.